 \subsection{Performance Breakdown and Ablation Study}

-\paragraph{Impact of Prompt Sending Interval.} To evaluate our system under realistic workload patterns, we conduct experiments using stratified sampling based on request frequency from DiffusionDB \citep{diffusiondb}.
+\paragraph{Impact of Prompt Arrival Interval.} To evaluate our system under realistic workload patterns, we conduct experiments using stratified sampling based on request arrival rate from DiffusionDB \citep{diffusiondb}.
 Specifically, we select traces from ten users across different activity levels to capture diverse interaction patterns.
 We pair these real-world request intervals with prompts randomly drawn from the Alpaca dataset \citep{alpaca}.
-The results shown in Figure~\ref{fig:e2e-ttft-diffusiondb} demonstrate that \disco{}'s performance advantages persist across varying user activity patterns.
+The results shown in Figure~\ref{fig:e2e-ttft-diffusiondb} demonstrate that \disco{}'s performance advantages persist across varied user activity patterns.

 \paragraph{Quality of Generated Responses.} We conduct comprehensive experiments using instruction-following tasks on multiple model configurations.
-We employ three LLM-based judges (GPT-4o, Gemini1.5-pro, and QWen2.5-72b) to assess response quality, and examine two representative migration scenarios: from a smaller to larger model (3B-7B) and vice versa (7B-3B).
+We employ three LLM-based judges (GPT-4o, Gemini1.5-pro, and QWen2.5-72b) to assess the response quality, and examine two representative migration scenarios: from a smaller to larger model (3B-7B) and vice versa (7B-3B).
 Figure~\ref{fig:accuracy_analysis} shows that \disco{} maintains quality scores across different sequence lengths, migration patterns, and judges.
 Detailed results are presented in Appendix~\ref{appendix:accuracy-eval}.

 \paragraph{Scalability Analysis.} We conducted comprehensive performance evaluations of \disco{}-D and \disco{}-S on a MacBook Pro with M1 processor, using both synthetic datasets and a real-world GPT trace of 1,000 records, across target frequencies from 0 to 1.
 To generate synthetic data that accurately reflects real-world scenarios, we fitted log-normal distributions to the prompt lengths and TTFT from the real trace by following the mean and standard deviation of the logarithm.
-As shown in Figure~\ref{fig:overhead}, for \disco{}-S, the execution time showed remarkable efficiency: 0.128 ms for the real trace with 1K samples, scaling to just 0.969 ms and 9.082 ms for synthetic datasets of 10K and 100K samples respectively. \disco{}-D, while being more computationally intensive, still maintained practical performance levels: 0.486 ms, 1.741 ms, and 14.856 ms for 1K, 10K, and 100K samples, respectively.
+As shown in Figure~\ref{fig:overhead}, for \disco{}-S, the execution time showed remarkable efficiency: 0.128 ms for the real trace with 1K samples, scaling to just 0.969 ms and 9.082 ms for synthetic datasets of 10K and 100K samples, respectively. \disco{}-D, while being more computationally intensive, still maintained practical performance levels: 0.486 ms, 1.741 ms, and 14.856 ms for 1K, 10K, and 100K samples, respectively.